sequana/sequana/doc/installation.rst

         conda install -c anaconda qt pyqt>5

-    Using pip may lead to compatibility issues with your underlying Qt library, which must be available to install PyQt
+    Using pip may lead to compatibility issues with your underlying Qt library, which must be available to install PyQt.
+PyQt5, v5.9.2 is known to work. v5.15.0 fails (PyQt5.QtWebEngineWidgets)

 bioconda installation
 -----------------------